-Newspapers are maximizing the opportunities within their print audiences while growing digital audiences and engagement to develop a sustainable model for the future.
-See how newspapers are meeting that challenge including the story-The New York Times’ paywall has plenty of room to grow
+Newspapers are maximizing the opportunities within their print and digital audiences while developing new products and platforms.
+The right mix-preserving print revenue, growing digital revenue and developing new revenue streams, are critical to building a sustainable model .
+See how newspapers are meeting the challenge including the story-Mobile ad blocking is a good thing for advertising

 Building the Next New York Times Recommendation Engine Refining the path our readers take through this content — personalizing the placement of articles on our apps and website — can help readers find information relevant to them